adalton/apue3/Chapter04/Readme.md

     system’s `PATH_MAX` limit.
 Can you call `getcwd` to fetch the directory’s pathname?
 How do the standard UNIX System tools deal with this long pathname?
 Can you archive the directory using either `tar` or `cpio`?

+    _Does the UNIX System have a fundamental limitation on the depth of a directory tree?_

+    No, the directory abstraction does not place any limit on the depth of a directory tree.

+    Can you call `getcwd` to fetch the directory’s pathname?

+    No, `getcwd` fails if the pathname exceeds `PATH_MAX`

+    _How do the standard UNIX System tools deal with this long pathname?
+    Can you archive the directory using either `tar` or `cpio`?_

+    Tools that depend on the path fail because the path is too long.
+In general, these applications need to allocate memory buffers to store paths, and they don't want to make that allocation complex by dynamically handling large paths.

 17. In Section 3.16, we described the `/dev/fd` feature.
 For any user to be able to access these files, their permissions must be `rw-rw-rw-`.
 Some